YasmineBB/curated/README.md

 ### Sign Up

 I had an issue when testing user sign up on the site.
 After entering all the information and clicking the Sign-Up button, the page was stuck on loading and wouldn't take the user to the intended next step, which was sending the confirmation link and displaying the page explaining so.
 The user was, however, added to the database, after checking in the Django admin.
 When signing up using the same information, assuming it hadn't been successful, the user was alerted that a user with that information already existed in the database.
 After spending time troubleshooting, I contacted tutor Support who assisted me and discovered the fix was that Heroku wasn't using the correct version of Python, and the fix was to create a runtime.txt file and that solved the issue.
+I am also aware that the emails that users get sent come from the email I have set up with the Gmail SMPP server, and not the curated email address, because I had so many issues setting this up, I have decided to leave it as is for now but will look more into this beyond the purposes of this project.

 ### Stripe